I've probably written about this before, but it's petting my peeve again, so forgive me while I go on about animals in fiction.

 I think, too, that the more we pretend to know, the more we steal from the mystique of animals and monsters.
 One of the reasons the Godzilla remake didn't work for me was all the explanation and science they put on the screen.
 Not knowing has so much more power.
 And, though we can predict with fair accuracy that the purring cat on our lap will sit contentedly and knead our thighs with sharp claws until we shove it off, as a visiting friend found out, they may also unexpectedly, after a few minutes of mutual enjoyment, give a little love nip, or as another friend experienced, a not-so-loving swat from a claws-extended paw and a rapid, raking departure.
 For reasons unknown.
 For reasons unknowable, if we want to be honest about it.

 And not-knowing can be good.
 We don't have to be know-it-alls.
 We can just appreciate and experience without claiming them.
 They, along with all other living and non-living things in our universe, are our companions in existence, and that existence at its core is mysterious, mystifying, and fun (and harrowing and painful and full of grief) in part because we don't own it.
 We're a part of it, within in, together.
 And because we don't truly own our animals or communicate as effectively as we communicate with each other, though we take responsibility for them and take care of them (or kill them or torture them) there's always that edge in any relationship with an animal.

-Flogometer for Terry—are you compelled to turn the page? - Submissions Needed—just one for next week in the queue.
-If you’d like a fresh look at your opening chapter or prologue, please email your submission to me re...
+Flogometer for Sarah—are you compelled to turn the page? - Submissions Needed—none in the queue for tomorrow!
+If you’d like a fresh look at your opening chapter or prologue, please email your submission to me re the ...